synzen/MonitoRSS/README.md

 7. Create a folder named "sources" in the same directory as server.js
 8. Start the bot by `node server.js` in terminal/command prompt/etc.
 9. Add feeds either [via Discord](#controlling-rss-feeds-through-discord), or [manually create](#rss-storage) and [customize](#feed-customization) in the sources folder.
+10. Optionally use the the [forever module](https://www.npmjs.com/package/forever) to automatically restart the bot if it crashes.

 ###Built With
 * [Node] (https://nodejs.org/en/)